KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-4d-Encryption Technologies.md

 	- Secure storage in hardware
 - Cryptographic accelerators
 	- Offload that CPU overhead from other devices
+- Piece of hardware and associated software/firmware designed to provide cryptographic and key management functions
 ## Key management system
 - Services are everywhere
 	- On-premises, cloud-based